exasol/row-level-security/doc/user_guide/tutorial.md

 Exasol's row-level security implementation is a [Virtual Schema](https://github.com/exasol/virtual-schemas).
 If you know how views work, then consider Virtual Schemas a closely related concept.

 A Virtual Schema is a projection of an underlying concrete schema.
-In the case of RLS it adds a filter layer that makes sure that users only see what they are supposed to.
+In the case of RLS, it adds a filter layer that makes sure that users only see what they are supposed to.

 Please refer to the [user guide](user_guide.md#creating-the-virtual-schema) for detailed instructions on how to install the RLS package.